-The Vice President of Academic Affairs is generally responsible for supervision of the teaching personnel and the educational programs of the college, including Adult Basic Education and Work Force Training, via regular contact with the Dean of Workforce Education.
+The Vice President of Academic Affairs is generally responsible for supervision of the teaching personnel and the educational programs of the college.
 The specific responsibilities of the office are to:

 - 1. Act as chief advisor to the President of the College in matters of college policy, particularly in instructional affairs. - 2.
 Formulate educational policies and present them to the President and the faculty for consideration. - 3.
 Preside over meetings of the faculty. - 4.
 Direct attention of faculty members to changing educational thought and practice, particularly as they affect higher education. - 5.
-Supervise, support, and collaborate with the Dean of Liberal Arts, the Dean of Applied Sciences, the Dean of Adult Basic Education and Workforce Development, and the Director of Institutional Effectiveness. - 6.
+Supervise, support, and collaborate with the Dean of Liberal Arts, the Dean of Applied Sciences, and the Director of Institutional Effectiveness. - 6.
 Supervise curriculum, courses, and methods of instruction, and evaluate instruction. - 7.
-Recruit new faculty members and cooperate with the Eagle Pass and Del Rios Campus Vice Presidents, Instructional Deans, and Division Chairs in the nomination of new members for the teaching staff, and make recommendations to the President regarding the promotion, demotion, or dismissal of members of the faculty. - 8.
+Recruit new faculty members and cooperate with the Eagle Pass and Del Rio Campus Vice Presidents, Instructional Deans, and Division Chairs in the nomination of new members for the teaching staff, and make recommendations to the President regarding the promotion, demotion, or dismissal of members of the faculty. - 8.
 Prepare reports of various kinds related to instructional personnel. - 9.
 Make recommendations for improvements of the physical plant as it relates to the educational program. - 10.
 Prepare the budget for instructional supplies and equipment. - 11.
 Approve all requisitions for instructional supplies and equipment. - 12.
 Prepare the schedule of classes in cooperation with the Division Chairs, Deans, Vice President of Eagle Pass and Del Rio, and Vice President of Student Services for day and evening classes. - 13.
 Appoint faculty committees. - 14.
 Calculate salaries each contract period for full-time and part-time faculty. - 15.
 Approve faculty travel.